 Float your business

 This is only really an option for businesses with a turnover of at least several million pounds.
 It’s a costly exercise to go public – some estimates put it at up to half a million pounds.
 And with annual fees of over £100,000 to maintain your stock market listing and pay the required advisers and brokers, it can eat into the profits of smaller companies.

 Shut your business down

-This is the most common outcome if your business is really based round you.
+This is the most common outcome if your business is really based around you.
 It’s also what can happen if an accident or ill health forces an early retirement before you have prepared an alternative exit route.
 If it’s something you want to avoid, you must plan your exit before you start up.

 It’s much simpler to sell a limited company – which has its own legal identity – than it is to sell a business if you are a sole trader (self employed).

 It’s also worth being careful when you take on shareholders, get into long-term agreements on property or investments, or even take on work that is barely profitable just to keep your business busy.
-These kind of decisions can all come back to bite you, if they make your business less attractive to potential buyers in the future.
+These kinds of decisions can all come back to bite you if they make your business less attractive to potential buyers in the future.